topmonks/topmonks-webs/README.md

 ```

 The command will generate initial files and package.json scripts for you.
-Don't forget to include your repo in `.circleci/config.yml` when ready to deploy.
+Don't forget to include your `new-site` in `.circleci/config.yml` when ready to deploy.

 ### Options